jo3-l/jo3-l/README.md

 As for professional experience,

 - in Summer 2025, I interned at TD Bank as a software developer on the Enterprise Innovation team, where I prototyped an open banking integration using Plaid.
+- in Summer 2026, I'll be in New York City interning at Bloomberg as a software engineer on the core products team.

 If anything above seems interesting, or if you'd just like to get in touch, I'm happy to talk!
 My email is `jliu1602 [at] gmail.com`; I am also on Discord as `jo3_l`.